 Intense fighting persists between government forces supported by the international military forces and armed opposition groups.
-According to the United Nations, over 10 400 civilians were killed or injured in 2017; more than 30% were children.
-The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) estimates that at least 479 000 people have become newly displaced since January 2017, requiring humanitarian assistance and protection from violence.
-They urgently need basic services such as health care, water and shelter.
-At national level, eight million Afghans are food insecure.
+According to the United Nations, over 5 000 civilians were killed or injured in the first half of 2018, the highest ever recorded since the documentation of civilian casualties began in 2009.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) estimates that some 178 000 people have become newly displaced since January 2018.
+They urgently need basic services such as healthcare, water and shelter.
+At the national level, 9.3 million Afghans are food insecure.

-Given the intensity of the conflict and the level of humanitarian needs, the European Commission's Civil Protection and Humanitarian Aid department (ECHO) will focus on the provision of life-saving interventions.
-In January 2018, ECHO provided €26 million to ensure much-needed relief assistance to the most vulnerable conflict-affected populations.
-Interventions focus on emergency medical care and multi-sectoral cash transfers, as well as protection interventions.
-The EU supports education in emergencies for children who were forced out of school due to conflict or displacement.
+Given the intensity of the conflict and the level of humanitarian needs, the European Union's key priority is to provide life-saving assistance.
+In 2018, the EU’s Civil Protection and Humanitarian Aid department (ECHO) has allocated €46 million to ensure much-needed relief assistance to the most vulnerable conflict- and disaster-affected populations, including the victims of the severe drought which is currently affecting large swathes of the country.
+Interventions focus on emergency shelter, food assistance, medical care, cash-based assistance, and protection services.
+The EU also supports education in emergencies for children who were forced out of school due to conflict or displacement.

-The European Commission has funded humanitarian operations in Afghanistan since 1994, providing in excess of €775 million to date.
+In 2017 and 2018, €800 000 have been allocated to deliver education in emergencies to vulnerable children in the conflict-affected province of Kandahar, benefiting 9 000 students.
+The EU has funded humanitarian operations in Afghanistan since 1994, providing in excess of €794 million to date.
 Funds are allocated strictly on the basis of the humanitarian principles of independence, impartiality, and neutrality to ensure access to those in need.